 - Doctoral thesis (including a viva voce examination).

 The overall academic content and quality of your programme will be led by the Director of the DBA Programme.
 The Doctoral Programme Team will support you throughout the process through to graduation.

-Throughout the research process you will have the support of and guidance of at least one supervisor.
+Throughout the research process, you will have support and guidance from at least one supervisor.
 They will guide you through the research process to submission of the thesis for examination at the viva.

 In joining, you will gain access to the Henley Business School library which has extensive facilities for undertaking research.
 This includes journals, textbooks, newspapers and online resources, plus previous doctoral theses and research articles.

 You will also be able to access the Online Library via the Business School website.
 You will have have full-text access to thousands of journal articles, company financial data and market research reports.

 There are a number of DBA research topics across the various academic disciplines at Henley Business School.
 These have been organised by research areas.
 Only proposals that fall under one of the categories below will be considered.